A/B test Catalog Ads in Facebook

 With ad sets selected, click the "A/B Test" button (you might have to click "Edit" to see it).

-Here it's important to pick "Existing ad sets" for comparison (this should be selected by default, but make sure it is correct).
+It's important to pick "Existing ad sets" for comparison (this should be selected by default, but make sure it is correct).

 For the key metric, we recommend using "Cost per result"; however, this can change based on your advertising objectives (i.e., clicks, leads, etc...).